-From traditional banner ads to responsive ads to native ads, there are many formats to choose from.
-There’s no magical mix of ad types that’s considered perfect practice.
+From traditional banner ads to responsive display ads to native ads, there are many formats to choose from.
+There’s no magical mix of ad types that are considered perfect practice.

 Ultimately, you’ll need to play around with ad types and configurations to see what works best for your business.
-Keep in mind that “what works best” may change quickly, so consistent paid media management is important for achieving the best ROI.
+Keep in mind that algorithms and performance can change quickly, so consistent paid media management is important for achieving the best ROI.

 Google Ads provides ample options for customizing and optimizing your campaigns.
-You can learn more about how to optimize Google display ads below.
+Here’s how to optimize Google display ads:

-- Demographics* – You can optimize your paid campaign by age, gender, parental status or household income.
+You can optimize your paid campaign by age, gender, parental status, or household income.
 Refine campaign targeting to those who meet your target demographic.
 Advertisers can use advanced combinations to show ads to specific users to maximize impression share.

-- Placements – You can communicate to Google where you want your ads to appear and exclude certain websites or apps.
+You can communicate to Google where you want your ads to appear and exclude certain websites or apps.
 Utilize whitelisting to show ads on specific placements that are higher performing.
-Analyze engagement, CPM, conversion and quality of leads.
+Analyze engagement, CPM, conversion, and quality of leads.
 Similarly, use a blacklist to prevent ads from showing on certain domains or categories.

-- Formats – You can also choose your ad format, such as video, HTML5, dynamic ads, and more.
+You can also choose your ad formats, such as video, HTML5, dynamic ads, and more.
 Use multiple ad formats to maximize reach within different web and app placements.
+Another option is to use gifs in Google Display Ads.
 Refine to specific ad formats that are driving conversions.

 *Note: Household income is a demographic option in Google Ads that allows you to adjust bids on HHI levels ranging from the top 10%, 11 – 20%, 21 – 30%, 41 – 50% and lower 50% of US incomes.

-How Does an Extension Work on a Display Ads?
+How Does an Extension Work on Display Ads?